 Amandip established the charity so no other healthcare worker would have to experience the same pain as Jagdip.

 Healthcare workers are facing immense pressure.
-A 2023 survey shows that 34% of staff are suffering from burnout and 37.4% are emotionally exhausted because of work and the mental impact of the pandemic is still being felt by many on a daily basis.
+A 2024 survey shows that more than a third of staff are suffering from burnout and 34% are emotionally exhausted because of work.

 At Doctors in Distress we strongly believe in the power of talking.
 This is why we have set up our peer support groups – spaces where healthcare workers can access support away from work and speak with other people experiencing the same stresses.
 Our groups are a place to share, to reflect, to receive advice and to support others.